compwron/addict/readme.md

 ---

-Addict is a drop-in REST API microservice for Active Directory and LDAP implementations.
+Addict is a drop-in REST API microservice for Active Directory implementations.
 Just like that.

 Doing this: